ds5010/vaccines/README.md

 Regional differences prove to be fertile ground for continued research.
 Many of the small blue dots, representing counties in the South, don't reach the 50% vaccinated threshold.
 However, the large blue bubbles (representing urban areas in the South) follow a more direct left-to-right trajectory--and tellingly, keep their death rates low.

-These findings suggest that rural vs. urban differences or differences in political ideology may affect vaccine adoption--but they offer little doubt that the COVID vaccines are effective at minimizing the death toll of the virus.
+These findings suggest that behavioral differences rural vs. urban communities (mask wearing, social distancing, etc.) or differences in political ideology may affect vaccine adoption--but they offer little doubt that the COVID vaccines are effective at minimizing the death toll of the virus.

 ## Future Considerations